mleggett25/bikesharing/README.md

 This ending locations are very similar to the starting locations, further demonstrating that the greatest usage are in the most population dense areas.

 ## Summary
+Des Moines would be a great location for a bike-sharing program.
+Based on the data from the NYC bike-sharing program, we can see that most users are local and will be willing to subscribe to the service, and that many presumably use the bike-sharing program for inner city commute.
+For future analysis,